 If you can get 5G, we highly recommend upgrading to a 5G capable device and enjoying the benefits.
 If 5G isn’t available in your area, you probably don’t need to get a 5G phone quite yet.
 It took nearly 10 years to roll out 4G nationwide, and 5G will follow a similar pattern.
 You can probably expect 5G coverage in most areas of the country by 2025.
 Once ISPs resolve the inevitable issues that come with new technology, 5G could make your home internet connection work seamlessly.
 Its speeds will virtually eliminate waiting on downloads—making it feel like the entire internet is stored on your hard drive.

 Enter your zip code to find the fastest ISP in your area.

 What is 5G?

 5G refers to internet or cellular networks operating in compliance with a new and specific set of standards.
 It stands for “fifth generation,” which means it’s the fifth generation of these specific network standards.
-Networks that meet the 5G standards will deliver faster internet speeds at lower infrastructure costs than those that don’t.
+Networks that meet the 5G standards will deliver faster internet speeds with lower latency than ever before.

 I also heard about 10G.
 What’s that?

 First off, let’s get one thing straight: 5G and 10G can’t be compared.
 5G is the fifth generation of network standards for cellular networks, while 10G refers to wired internet speeds of 10 gigabits per second (Gbps).